Today's best mortgage deal? 15-year terms remain today's lowest rates | April 19, 2023

 Our goal here at Credible Operations, Inc., NMLS Number 1681276, referred to as "Credible" below, is to give you the tools and confidence you need to improve your finances.
 Although we do promote products from our partner lenders, all opinions are our own.

-Check out the mortgage rates for April 19, 2022, which are mostly unchanged from yesterday.
+Check out the mortgage rates for April 19, 2023, which are mixed from yesterday.
 (Credible)

-Based on data compiled by Credible, mortgage rates for home purchases have risen for the longest term and remained unchanged for three other terms since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases have risen for two key terms, fallen for one term, and remained steady for another since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.